Chicago HVAC Authority

 Standards for Inclusion

 Beyond state licensing, Chicago's local requirements add a second compliance layer.
 Contractors performing permitted HVAC work within Chicago must hold a City of Chicago Contractor Registration issued by the Department of Buildings.
-Listings that cannot be cross-referenced against active Chicago contractor registration are excluded regardless of state license status.
+Providers that cannot be cross-referenced against active Chicago contractor registration are excluded regardless of state license status.

 Additional credentialing recognized in inclusion scoring includes NATE (North American Technician Excellence) certification, ACCA membership with demonstrated Manual J load calculation competency, and BPI (Building Performance Institute) certification for energy efficiency-integrated work.

-How the Directory Is Maintained
+How the Provider Network Is Maintained

-Listings are reviewed against Illinois Department of Financial and Professional Regulation (IDFPR) public license verification records and Chicago Department of Buildings contractor registration data on a periodic basis.
+Providers are reviewed against Illinois Department of Financial and Professional Regulation (IDFPR) public license verification records and Chicago Department of Buildings contractor registration data on a periodic basis.
 Entries flagged as unlicensed, expired, or subject to disciplinary action by IDFPR are removed without notice.

-Listing status reflects four categories:
+Provider status reflects four categories: